fancytapsio/Swift-Data-Structure-And-Algorithms/README.md

 ## Code Structure

 Every Data Structure implemented inside SwiftDSA should be placed inside the corresponding directory (i.e. Queue & Linked Lists are in Data Structure directory.
-Dijkestra Short Path is in Algorithms directory).
+Dijkstra Shortest Path is in Algorithms directory).
 Every Data Structure and/or Algorithm implemented should have corresponding Unit Tests along with a Visualization example on the screen (i.e. a View Controller that illustrates the concept).

 ## Protocol Oriented Programming